CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 In absolute section output counter can be moved backward (this is special exception for absolute section).

 Any symbol that refer to some code place refer to sections.
+Between switching kernels or global layout, the last used sections are stored.
+Next usage of kernel or global layout causes switching to this last section.

+Special type of sections is configuragle sections.
+These section does not hold any content (bytes), instead they stores configuration of the kernel or program which is defined by specific pseudo operations.
+Any putting data to these sections is illegal.

 ### Literals